atz3n/bash-scripts/README.md

 # bash-scripts

 repository for miscellaneous ubuntu bash scripts.
+Tested with Ubuntu 16, 18, 20